- Services and support

 Most people will be referred to mental health services through their GP or family doctor.
-On this page you can find out what to do in an emergency, read a list of helplines, and access other resources to help you find services.
+In this section you can find out what to do in an emergency and other support including phone and online services and information.

 What to do in an emergency